Glynn Harrison

-Glynn Alan Harrison (born May 25, 1954) is an American former professional football running back who played one season with the Kansas City Chiefs of the National Football League (NFL).
-He was selected by the San Diego Chargers in the ninth round of the 1976 NFL draft after playing college football at the University of Georgia.
+Glynn Alan Harrison (born May 25, 1954) is an American former professional football player who was a running back for one season with the Kansas City Chiefs of the National Football League (NFL).
+He was selected by the San Diego Chargers in the ninth round of the 1976 NFL draft after playing college football for the Georgia Bulldogs.

 Early life

 Glynn Alan Harrison was born on May 25, 1954, in Atlanta, Georgia.
 He attended Columbia High School in Decatur, Georgia.

 College career

 Harrison was a member of the Georgia Bulldogs of the University of Georgia from 1972 to 1975 and a three-year letterman from 1973 to 1975.
 He rushed 38 times for 173 yards and two touchdowns in 1973 while also catching one pass for five yards.
 In 1974, he recorded 149 carries for 959 yards and four touchdowns, and ten catches for 154 yards and two touchdowns.
 Harrison was named first-team All-SEC by the Associated Press (AP) for the 1974 season.
 As a senior in 1975, he rushed 131 times for 894 yards and five touchdowns, and caught five passes for 63 yards.
 He earned AP and United Press International first-team All-SEC honors that season.